7db9a/immutag/README.md

 ### Bitcoin network

-The user can push to bitcoin, which opreturns the latest ipfs addr of the file store.
+The user can push to bitcoin, which opreturns the latest ipfs addr of the file version-store.

 ### Private network

 Collaborators can push and pull to the git repo.
-A user can reconstruct the git repo from the store entries.
+A user can reconstruct the git repo from the version-store entries.

 ### File discovery services